Subscribe to the Sky Sports EFL Podcast

 Latest episode:

-Jonathan Oakes is joined by pundit Keith Andrews and commentator Gary Weaver to discuss all the latest from the Championship, League One and League Two, reflecting upon the weekend’s EFL action.
+Jonathan Oakes is joined by pundits Andy Hinchcliffe and Don Goodman to dissect all the latest from the Championship, League One and League Two.

+The panel run the rule over Fulham and West Brom and whether they are a shoo-in for automatic promotion, Huddersfield's good form, Reading's struggles and an important point for Nottingham Forest and Chris Hughton.

+Attention then turns to League One and Sunderland's flying start, the latest at Wigan, Oxford, Morecambe and Shrewsbury, and then it's League Two with particular focus on Harrogate, Hartlepool and Sutton United.

-We also hear from QPR defender Rob Dickie as he answers our quickfire questions in Ten To Tackle.
+We also hear from Stoke midfielder Sam Clucas as he answers our quickfire questions in Ten To Tackle.

 Championship: From the start